nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 #### Find task: `find`
 Format: `find <keyword>...`
 Finds tasks based on keywords.
 Tasks that partly or completely match the keywords entered will be displayed.
-You can find tags using `#`<br>
+You can find tags using `#`.<br>

 Example:
 * `find prop`<br>